Assess govt preparedness for ‘Big One,’ Senate urged

 Phivolcs has been warning about the “Big One,” a magnitude 7.2 earthquake expected to be generated by the West Valley Fault, a 100-kilometer fault that runs through six Metro Manila cities namely Quezon, Marikina, Makati, Pasig, Taguig and Muntinlupa and the provinces of Bulacan, Rizal, Laguna and Cavite.

-Based on the Metro Manila Earthquake Impact Reduction Study (MMEIRS) conducted by the Metropolitan Manila Development Authority (MMDA) and the Japan International Cooperation Agency (JICA), a 7.2-magnitude earthquake from the West Valley Fault could result in an estimated 33,500 casualties and 113,600 injured.
+Based on the Metro Manila Earthquake Impact Reduction Study conducted by the Metropolitan Manila Development Authority and the Japan International Cooperation Agency, a 7.2-magnitude earthquake from the West Valley Fault could result in an estimated 33,500 casualties and 113,600 injured.

 The 2016 World Risk Index considers the Philippines, which is situated along the so-called Pacific Ring of Fire, the most active earthquake belt in the world and the “third most vulnerable country with the highest disaster risk.”